corysimmons/postcss-ant/README.md

 ### generate-grid: *sizes() [options but pluck() is not needed]*;

 `generate-grid` is a CSS declaration property (like `font-size`), that accepts `sizes()`.
-It will loop over the number of sizes, creating valid/minimal styles for each `nth-child` in the list of sizes.
+It will loop over the number of sizes, creating valid/minimal styles for each `nth-child` in the list of sizes (even if you're using a negative-margin grid).

 This is extremely handy for casting bulletproof grids in a speedy way.

-Don't rely solely on `generate-grid` for everything.
+That said, don't rely solely on `generate-grid` for everything.
 It's very possible you might just need to `pluck()` a few sizes instead of creating bloat by casting all the styles for an unnecessary grid system.
 Always consider what you're building.

 ```scss
 // in.scss